thmosqueiro/ABBAS/documentation/ODD/README.md

 2. If a resource is found, grab one unit of resource (1ml of succrose) and return to the hive

 3. Remain in the hive for 50 time steps.
-During this time, this bee is reporting the position of that resource to available recruits.
+During this period, this bee is reporting the position of that resource to available recruits.

 4. Go back to the same resource spot P times.